dadish/ProcessGraphQL/Readme.md

 admin panel and you will see the GraphiQL where you can perform queries to your GraphQL api.

+## Configuration
+There are some options to configure the ProcessGraphQL module.
+### MaxLimit
+The MaxLimit option allows you to set the ProcessWire's [limit][pw-api-selectors-limit] slelector.
+So that client is not able to more than that.
+While client can set values less than MaxLimit, if she requests more it will be overwritten and set to MaxLimit.
+Default is 100.

+### Legal Templates
+Legal Templates are the templates that can be fetched via ProcessGraphQL.
+You have explicitly tell ProcessGraphQL which templates you wish to declare as public api.

+Please bear in mind that making a template legal does not neccessarily mean it is open to everyone.
+The user permissions still apply.
+If you selected template __user__ as legal but the requesting user does not have permissions to view it.
+She won't be able to retrieve that data.

 ## API
 If you wish to expose your GraphQL api, you can do so by calling a single method on ProcessGraphQL module in your template file.
 Here is what it might look like